 - Their conduct was not aggressive enough to be accosting, or

 - They had a First Amendment right to solicit money.

 Soliciting money is only a crime if a defendant accosted someone else.
 If there was no conduct that amounted to accosting, panhandling is protected speech.
 The U.S. Constitution prevents local, state, and federal governments from passing laws that prohibit protected speech.
 This means the First Amendment protects panhandling that does not accost someone.

 California Penal Code 647(c) only applies to conduct done on public property.
 Panhandling on private property falls outside the scope of PC 647(c).
 However, soliciting on private property can lead to trespassing charges unless the property owner permitted the solicitation,

-8. What are the penalties?
+8. What are the penalties for a 647c violation?